-Applications to permit three residential apartment buildings ranging in height from 35 to 50 storeys and a City Park 24-64 Elm Drive West and 3528-3536 Hurontario Street Southwest corner of Elm Drive West and Hurontario Street

-Owner: Solmar Inc.

-That the Report dated June 2, 2015, from the Commissioner of Planning and Building recommending the applications under File OZ 13/022 W7, Solmar Inc., 24-64 Elm Drive West and 3528-3536 Hurontario Street, be adopted in accordance with the following:

-- 1. That notwithstanding that subsequent to the public meeting, changes to the applications have been proposed, Council considers that the changes do not require further notice and, therefore, pursuant to the provisions of subsection 34(17) of the Planning Act, any further notice regarding the proposed amendment is hereby waived. - 2.
-That the application to amend Mississauga Official Plan from Residential High Density Special Site 1 to Residential High Density Special Site to permit a maximum of 1,300 residential apartment units and a maximum FSI of 7.8 including retail commercial and office uses; and from
+DATE: June 2, 2015 то: Chair and Members of Planning and Development Committee Meeting Date: June 22, 2015 FROM: Edward R. Sajecki Commissioner of Planning and Building Applications to permit three residential apartment buildings ranging in height from 35 to 50 storeys and a City Park 24-64 Elm Drive West and 3528-3536 Hurontario Street Southwest corner of Elm Drive West and Hurontario Street Owner: Solmar Inc. SUBJECT: Recommendation Report Ward 7 RECOMMENDATION: That the Report dated June 2, 2015, from the Commissioner of Planning and Building recommending the applications under File OZ 13/022 W7, Solmar Inc., 24-64 Elm Drive West and 3528- 3536 Hurontario Street, be adopted in accordance with the following: 1.
+That notwithstanding that subsequent to the public changes to the applications have been proposed, Co considers that the changes do not require further not therefore, pursuant to the provisions of subsection a the Planning Act, any further notice regarding the p ouncil otice and, 34(17) of amendment is hereby waived.